vLeov/php-chess/docs/game.md

 #### `public function ai(array $options = [], array $params = []): ?object`

 Returns a computer generated response to the current position.
-This method is to be used in either `Game::MODE_GM` or `Game::MODE_AI` otherwise it returns null.

 Starts a chess game in grandmaster mode and plays `1.e4`.